Ceramic Implants · For patients from Gothenburg

 Ceramic implants for Gothenburg patients - FAQ

-Cross-border reimbursement depends on Swedish regulations and your individual situation, so we cannot guarantee it.
-We provide detailed documentation you can submit to the relevant Swedish authority or insurer to check.
+That depends on Swedish regulations and your own situation, so we never promise it.
+What we provide is itemised written documentation that you can hand to the relevant Swedish body or your insurer to have your case checked.

 Metal-free implants, planned around your trip from Gothenburg.